paracetamol951/P-Link-MCP/README.md

 - **get_wallet_and_OTP** : Create wallet for this email and get OTP
 - **login_with_OTP** : Login using OTP
 - **fund_my_wallet** : Get the different ways in order to fund your wallet : Sending Solana cryptocurrency to the specified Solana public wallet address, or use a the provided link in order to fund your account using a credit card (provided by Stripe).
+- **get_private_key_of_wallet** : Get the private key of your wallet.
+First call this tool with no OTP and the server will send you an OPT to provide to this tool.

 ---